Updated: Sep 1, 2021

 What yoga has taught me over the years is to be open to new experiences in new ways.
 It has taught me that this magical journey of life begins within, and that self care is so important.
 Yoga is much more than downward dog, extra chaturangas, and long extended savasanas.
 It is also walking on the beach, interacting with your partner, and enjoying the little things in life.
 Below I have listed 5 ways to help take yoga off the mat and out into the world during national yoga month.
 I hope you enjoy trying them out.

 1. Have a lighthearted conversation with someone.

-The weight of the world can be heavy sometimes (yes we feel you 2020).
+The weight of the world can be heavy sometimes (I mean... it's 2021 right?!).
 This conversation could be with a friend, a loved one, your partner, or even your dog!
 Be present and intentional during this interaction just as you show up and set an intention at the beginning of your yoga practice.
 Cell phones off, TV off, no distractions.
 A little bit of lightness and humor goes a long way too.
 I always enjoy making my beautiful wife Sumer laugh and smile about something off the cuff and ridiculous that sparks a conversation.
 When we are fully present the energy is different and we are able to completely immerse and enjoy each other’s company.
 Don’t over think it, just have some fun.
 Laughter is beautiful medicine.
 Give it a whirl!